Leazael/scf-wiki/content/Concepts/Religious/Litany of Creation.md

-The Litany of creation is an ancient [[Tel Varesh|Vareshian]] poem consisting of ten couplets, describing tweny of the recuriing archetypes in [[Tel Varesh|Vareshian]] culture.
+The Litany of creation is an ancient [[Tel Varesh|Vareshian]] poem consisting of ten couplets, describing twenty recurring archetypes in [[Tel Varesh|Vareshian]] culture.

 Together with the [[Seven Elements]] they considered provide a comprehensive description of matters both temporal and spiritual.
 References to the Litany often show up as part of [[Thaumaturgy|Thaumaturgical]] spells.